Jaideep193/Delhi_AQI/README.md

 - Forecasting and error metrics (MAE, RMSE)

 ## Data Source
-The dataset is based on daily AQI values collected from Delhi from 2015 to 2023.
+The dataset is based on daily AQI values collected from Delhi.

 ## How to Run
 ```bash